nadxelleHernandez/reviewgram-backend/README.md

  - Authorization Routes
 	 - Get authorization Token

+## Endpoints Definition table
+To see a more detailed definition of each endpoint you can consult this document [Endpoint Definition](/docs/Endpoints_list_or_requirements.docx)

 ## Technology used
 This back-end has been entirely programmed in ***Python***, using ***flask*** and ***SQLAlchemy***.
 The database used is ***Postgres***.